nickstambaugh/quick-charts/readme.md

 - TypeScript: For writing the application logic.
 - Chart.js: A popular charting library for creating data visualizations.
-These dependencies are automatically installed when you build the project using the provided Makefile.
+These dependencies are automatically installed through the makefile if you need them.